TASagent/TASagent.github.io/twitchBotFeatures/modFeatures.md

 ## Command Management

+Moderators and Admins can add, remove, and modify generic informational chat commands.

 * `!add <command> <commandText>` - Adds a new command
 * `!edit <command> <commandText>` - Edits the text of a command
 * `!remove <command>` - Removes a command, deleting its definition